top of page

 Shank

-These Primal Cuts can be processed in the following example: (Stay tuned for a more thorough explanation of this on our blog!)
+These Primal Cuts can be processed in the following example:

 Cut | Quantity | Weight